Open-Reviews/Mangrove/ui/content/contribute/integrate.md

 ---
-title: Integrate
+title: Help grow the ecosystem of open reviews
 ---

-Let us know, or make pull requests to the projects that could benefit from integrating Mangrove, and help to grow the ecosystem.
-Examples are:
+Help us bring open reviews to your favorite application!
+This could be:
-* Any Google Maps alternatives, and in-car navigation apps
+Any Google Maps alternatives and navigation apps Company and business listing sites and apps
-* Company and business listing apps
+Travel and tourism websites
-* Travel and tourism websites
+Restaurants, hotels, tourist attractions
-* Restaurants, hotels, touristic attractions
+Online libraries and bookstores

-* Online libraries and bookstores
+Write us at partners(at)mangrove(dot)reviews, and we will reach out to the respective projects or companies.
+If they are open-source, you could make a pull request to their repository.
+Or just inform them directly about Mangrove’s open-source API and open dataset via forums, customer service, or social media.